-The foregoing figure illustrated the concept of coal gasification, and noted resulting composition of syngas.
-This can vary significantly depending on the feedstock and the gasification process involved; however typically syngas is 30 to 60% CO, 25 to 30% H2, 0 to 5% methane (CH4), 5 to 15% carbon dioxide (CO2), plus a lesser or greater amount of water vapor, smaller amounts of the sulfur compounds hydrogen sulfide (H2S), carbonyl sulfide (COS), and finally some ammonia and other trace contaminants.
+The figure of gasification reactions and transformations illustrated the concept of coal gasification, and noted resulting composition of syngas.
+This can vary significantly depending on the feedstock and the gasification process involved; however typically syngas is 30 to 60% carbon monoxide (CO), 25 to 30% hydrogen (H2), 0 to 5% methane (CH4), 5 to 15% carbon dioxide (CO2), plus a lesser or greater amount of water vapor, smaller amounts of the sulfur compounds hydrogen sulfide (H2S), carbonyl sulfide (COS), and finally some ammonia and other trace contaminants.

 Wabash River Syngas Composition